The Time Warrior: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in June 1978.

-The Target novelization, Doctor Who and the Time Warrior, features a prologue written by Robert Holmes involving Linx at war with a group of Rutan Fighters.
+The Target novelisation, Doctor Who and the Time Warrior, features a prologue written by Robert Holmes involving Linx at war with a group of Rutan Fighters.
 He is given the first name of Jingo.
 The Sontaran home planet is named Sontara.
 It also suggests that the Earth had never been surveyed, which would eventually happen in the following Sontaran story The Sontaran Experiment.

 Holmes was initially commissioned to novelise his own story, but wrote only the book's prologue, sending it to Dicks with a note telling him to finish the rest himself.
 Holmes was not credited for his contribution.
 An unabridged reading of the Target novel was released by BBC audio on CD in February 2009.
 It is read by Jeremy Bulloch who played Hal the archer in the TV story.

 Home media

 In 1989, the story was released in an omnibus format on VHS.
 This version omits a slightly extended scene of Sarah's capture from the beginning of episode two.
-The Time Warrior was released on region 2 DVD on 3 September 2007, commercially available in its original episodic format for the first time.
+The Time Warrior was released on region 2 DVD on 3 September 2007, commercially available in its original episodic format for the first time and on 1 April 2008 in Region 1 territories.

 It was also released as part of the Bred for War DVD boxset along stories The Sontaran Experiment, The Invasion of Time and The Two Doctors.
 This serial was also released as part of the Doctor Who DVD Files in issue 53 on 12 January 2011.

 Along with a few other selected serials of the Second and Third Doctor's runs, this serial has been offered for sale on the iTunes Store as of August 2008.